Understanding the Java Program Structure

 Methods

-• Method Declaration: The method declaration defines the name, parameters, and return type of a method.
+• Method Declaration: The method declaration defines a method's name, parameters, and return type.

 • Parameters: Parameters are used to pass values to a method.

-• Return Values: Return values are used to pass values back to the calling method.
+• Return Values: Return values are passed back to the calling method.

 a computer screen with text overlay